-Effective immediately, all school bags (including, book bags, backpacks, satchel, etc.) are subject to search/inspection whenever on school property or at a school related activity.
+Effective immediately, all school bags including, book bags, backpacks, satchel, etc. must be clear and are subject to search/inspection whenever on school property or at a school related activity.
 This policy is part of the district's overall effort to prevent school violence and to provide safe schools for our students, staff, and community.